jdaehne/backupper/README.md

 If you also want to update your MODX version and already placed the install.php file from sottwell (https://github.com/sottwell/installer) in the same directory, the script will show a button "remove & update" to remove the backup.php file and redirect you to the update file.

+## Extract Archiv:
+If you move your Backup (tar-file) to a new Server, just place the tar-file and the backup.php script into the root and call backup.php in your browser.
+It will find the tar-files and you can extract the archive.

 ### Backup by crontab: